 Yusuf Muhammed

-Joined Spring 2022 – Third Year Graduate Student.
+Joined Spring 2022 – Fourth Year Graduate Student.

 Developing micro and nanoscale sensors for pH and small molecules, for applications in SECM-SICM for mapping biological and non-biological entities.